 In teaching, WebCorp Live has been included in courses all around the world covering Linguistics, English for Academic Purposes, Teaching English as a Foreign Language (TEFL) and Translation.
 WebCorp Live facilitates data-driven learning in the language classroom, allowing students to become active researchers, finding and evaluating examples of words and phrases on the web.

 While WebCorp Live uses commercial search engines as gatekeepers to the web, the goal of its sister project, the WebCorp Linguist’s Search Engine (WebCorpLSE), was to build a bespoke large-scale collection of web-texts, and thus enable advanced linguistic and statistical analysis of the kind only possible in datasets of known size and composition.
 We developed linguistically-focused web processing, annotation and search tools and used these to build a large-scale representative sample of the web (a ‘miniweb’), capturing the distribution of document formats, subject domains and web-native text-types, as well as constructing specialist datasets of online news and blogs with their associated comments.
 WebCorpLSE was supported by EPSRC, HEFCE and AHRC grants.

 In 2020, we expanded the work on data-driven language learning, adapting the WebCorpLSE technology and creating WebCorp Learn, a version optimised for interactive English language learning by non-native speakers.
-WebCorp Learn is now integrated into courses in German secondary schools through collaboration with the Teaching Solutions language consultancy.
+WebCorp Learn has been integrated into courses in German secondary schools through collaboration with the Teaching Solutions language consultancy.